jvorssel/Sushi/Sushi/README.md

     .ConvertEnums()
     .ToString();
 ```
-The following .NET class is used:<br>
+The following .NET class is used:

 ```
 /// <summary>
 ///     Simple model to verify complex types.